-The square was commissioned in 1834 when King Otto decided to make Athens the capital of Greece instead of Nafplio.
+The square was commissioned in 1834 when King Otto decided to make Athens the capital of the modern Greek state instead of Nafplio.
 At that time it was known as “Palace Square”.

 At various points throughout the year, festivals and musical events are hosted here.
 During Christmas time in Athens, a spectacular tree is set up in the middle of the square.